eternitylol/eternity-wiki/index.md

 <span style="color:red">Common Errors:</span>

-Only error I know with the accounts tab so far is the checker, sometimes your something can be blocked so you need a vpn to check more accounts (🔴ETERNITY IS FIXING THIS🔴)
+When checking sometimes your something can be blocked so you need a vpn to check more accounts (🔴ETERNITY IS FIXING THIS🔴) Also make sure you select the correct version in the Misc tab
 Once again, if you find any dm me and ill add it here

 ### Webhooks tab